 Do we still risk a “No Deal” Brexit in the future?

 In case the current transition period ends without a deal on the future EU and UK relationship as regards financial services, we may face a “No Deal” Brexit as from 1st January 2021.

-If so, C&I expect to be able to continue our current banking- and investment services in and to the UK either via our UK entities (Northern Bank and London Branch), via a UK temporary permissions regime or as services exempt from UK regulation.
+If so, C&I expect to be able to continue our current banking- and investment services in and to the UK either via our UK entities (Northern Bank and London Branch) or as cross-border services under a new UK license.
 If we may face restrictions on certain services provided from our UK entities to customers in EU, C&I expect to be able to continue to provide the same banking- and investment services to EU C&I customers from one of our EU entities.